dafny-lang/dafny/docs/DafnyRef/Types.md

 * This property is ensured by disallowing _open-ended_ quantifiers.
-  More precisely, the object references that a quantifier may range over must be shown to be confined to object references that are already allocated.
+  More precisely, the object references that a quantifier may range over must be shown to be confined to object references that were allocated before some of the non-`older` parameters passed to the predicate.
 Quantifiers that are not open-ended are called _close-ended_.
 Note that close-ended refers only to the object references that the quantification or comprehension ranges over---it does not say anything about values of other types, like integers.